 A subset of operations in a routing for which sequence is unimportant.

-ShopVue software used on in-factory terminals (e.g. touchscreens, handheld RF scanners) allowing operators to record attendance and labor time and review shop floor metrics.
+ShopVue software used on in-factory terminals (e.g., touchscreens, handheld RF scanners) that allows operators to record attendance and labor time, and to review shop floor metrics.

 An accounting classification for creating cost subtotals.
 Departments are typically cost centers.